mahozad/theme-switch/README.md

 <script src="node_modules/@mahozad/theme-switch/dist/theme-switch.min.js"></script>
 ```

-### Angular and more
+## Using in Angular and more
 For Angular framework and more details about each of the above installation methods see the [wiki](https://github.com/mahozad/theme-switch/wiki).

 ## Styling the switch element

-A custom element is no different from built-in elements of HTML.
+A custom element is no different from the built-in elements of HTML.
 Use and style it however you want just like you would use and style a regular element (e.g. a `div`):

 ```css